 - Report the accident to Police either here online or at a station.

 - Contact your insurance company to lodge a claim for your vehicle.

 - See your Doctor if you have sustained injuries post any hospital visit.

-Speak with a compensation lawyer about lodging a personal injury claim.
+Speak with a compensation lawyers QLD about lodging a personal injury claim.

 How to reduce using your phone while driving

 There are a number of accepted steps you can take to remove the chance of using your phone while driving.
 These include:

 - Connect your phone via Bluetooth to the vehicle’s communication services to answer calls.

 - Say ‘Hey Siri’ send a text to whoever you want to send it to.